List of Emmerdale characters introduced in 2001: Maggie Calder

 Maggie Calder arrived in the village as an old friend of Rodney Blackstock (Patrick Mower).
 She moved to Emmerdale to run the holiday village with her boyfriend Phil Weston, her children and Phil's daughter Jess.
 She had recently been having an affair with Phil.
 Her marriage had broken up as a result.

 Jess and Maggie did not get on, and immediately after their arrival started fighting.
 There was a minor car accident, in which Phil's car crashed into Maggie's.

-As time progressed Jess became friends with Rodney's daughter Nicola (Nicola Wheeler), who didn't get on with Maggie either.
-Nicola didn't like Maggie as she got passed over for promotion.
+As time progressed Jess became friends with Rodney's daughter Nicola (Nicola Wheeler), who did not get on with Maggie either.
+Nicola did not like Maggie as she got passed over for promotion.
 She made out that she and Phil were having an affair.

-In the end Maggie got very annoyed with Nicola, who was trying to show Rodney that she couldn't run the holiday village.
+In the end Maggie got very annoyed with Nicola, who was trying to show Rodney that she could not run the holiday village.
 Maggie found out that Nicola had changed bookings around, so that some guests arrived earlier than expected.
 This was the last straw for Maggie, who pushed Nicola into the swimming pool.

 In early April, Jess left the village with her mother Anne-Marie.
 Maggie and Phil's relationship was eased slightly without Jess.
 But soon Nicola's games started again.

 Maggie embarked on an affair with Rodney and he and Phil had a fight when the truth came out.
 Phil dumped Maggie and left the village.
 Shortly afterwards, Maggie left the village with Craig and Lucy and moved to Scotland.

 Phil Weston

 Phil Weston arrived with his girlfriend Maggie Calder, her children and his daughter Jess.
 He had recently split up with his alcoholic wife, Anne-Marie.
-Jess and Maggie didn't see eye to eye at all.
+Jess and Maggie did not see eye to eye at all.
 They fought over minor things.

 Phil was stuck in the middle, but got on with Craig and Lucy.
 Jess continued to try to break up the new family and soon teamed up with Nicola Blackstock (Nicola Wheeler).
 Nicola plotted against Maggie, and was very friendly towards Phil.

 But Maggie and Phil's relationship survived.
 In the end Jess left the village with her mother.
 Phil was upset about this, but soon got over it.
 Phil got a job working for Tate Trash.

 He left the village in July 2002, a few months after arriving, when he found out Maggie had an affair with Rodney Blackstock (Patrick Mower).